-The overall grade point average would be the sum of the course percentages divided by the number of courses taken; in the example 354.6% divided by four courses = 88.65% final grade point average.
+The overall grade point average would be the sum of the course percentages divided by the number of courses taken.

 Advanced Placement weighting of 1.1 will be applied to the final grades for all AP classes as demonstrated in the following example.